jferna57/hello-world-spring-aop/README.md

 # hello-world-spring-aop

-A very simple hello world application to show you how to integrate AspectJ annotation with Spring AOP framework.
+A very simple hello world application that show how to integrate AspectJ annotation with Spring AOP framework.